160 Google Ranking Factors (Why Your Website is Dying)

 #20.
 Site navigation

-Always try to make the navigation easy so that people can know where they are and what are the pages, posts, categories they can explore.
+Always try to make navigation easy so that people can know where they are and which pages, posts, categories they can explore.

 If you’re creating a page with no navigation to go to the homepage of your website, it’s useless.